Milton Regis

 Milton Regis is a village in the district of Swale in Kent, England.
 Former names include Milton-next-Sittingbourne, Milton Royal, Middleton, Midletun and Middletune.

 It has a population of about 5,000.
-Today it is a suburb of Sittingbourne, although this has not always been the case, with Milton Regis having an older and richer history.
-Until around 1800, Sittingbourne was a smaller hamlet and under the control of the Manor of Milton Regis.
+Today it is a suburb of Sittingbourne, although this has not always been the case.
+Until around 1800, Sittingbourne was a small hamlet and under the control of the Manor of Milton Regis.

 The ancient settlement was near the church, and the current Milton Regis dates back only to 1052.
 There are still many timber-framed houses and buildings, including a Medieval Court Hall (a seat of Justice and Administration) that dates back to 1450.

-The town and Manor of Middleton Regis, as it was called then, was recorded as the largest and most powerful manor in the Lathe of Scraye (in the centre of Kent).
+The town and Manor of Middleton Regis, as it was called then, was recorded as the largest and most powerful manor in the lathe of Scraye (in the centre of Kent).
 Milton Regis was formerly part of the Sittingbourne and Milton urban district.